Sudhanshu-NITR/Sudhanshu-NITR/README.md

 ### 🧠 About Me

-- 🚀 Currently building **Eco-Farm-Assist** – an AI-powered platform for personalized crop & farming advice 🌾
+- 🚀 Currently building **SmartStockX** – an AI-powered inventory optimization system 📦
 - 🤝 Passionate about combining **software**, **robotics**, and **AI** to build scalable real-world solutions
-- 🎯 Focused on full-stack development creating real-world impact
+- 🎯 Focused on software development creating real-world impact
 - 🧩 Practicing DSA on **Leetcode** & competing on **Codeforces** and **CodeChef**
 - 📍 India | 🎓 Pre-final year undergrad pursuing B.Tech in Electronics & Instrumentation at **NIT Rourkela**